-If you’d like help with your shopping, NHS Volunteer Responders are also available.
+NHS Volunteer Responders are also still available for help with getting shopping and essential supplies.
 You can choose what products you want and when you want them, and an NHS Volunteer Responder will then pick up and deliver your shopping to you.
 They can also pick up prescriptions or any other essentials you need.
 Call 0808 196 3646 (8am to 8pm) to arrange volunteer support.

-If you cannot get the help you need, the government can help by delivering essential groceries and support.
 For further information about how to get food and other essential supplies, please see the guidance on accessing food and essential supplies.
-If you urgently need food or care, contact your local council.